-We often hear from folks that they “already have cyber security” because they have anti-virus or a firewall.
+We often hear folks say, “already have cyber security” because they have anti-virus and firewall.
 They feel like that is enough to protect them from cyber attacks.
 However, this is a false sense of security.
 Here’s why.

 Cyber Security and Phishing

 First, phishing attacks account for most cyber attacks.
-The result of a successful phishing attempt can range from access to your organization’s data, theft of customer or employee personal information, ransomware, and more.
-These can be detrimental to your organization’s reputation, whether that is a loss in business (or going out of business) or a loss of faith in elected leadership.
+A successful phishing attempt can result from access to your organization’s data, theft of customer or employee personal information, ransomware, and more.
+These can be detrimental to your organization’s reputation, whether a loss in business (or going out of business) or a loss of faith in elected leadership.
 Anti-virus and firewalls will not protect you from an employee clicking on a bad link.

 One of the cyber security tools that can be added to your layered security is endpoint detection/protection and response (EDR) on each endpoint.
 This technology will continuously monitor these devices to detect such threats as ransomware and malware.
 Another technology that provides network threat detection is SIEM software.
 (SIEM is Security Information and Event Management.)

 SIEM collects log and event data from devices, networks, applications, etc., and analyzes it to determine if there is an attack within the network.
-Active threats can be detected, stopped, and remediated in real time with these tools.
-Continuous monitoring and threat analysis are supplemented via a Security Operations Center (SOC) staffed with threat detection and analysis experts.
+With these tools, active threats can be detected, stopped, and remediated in real time.
+Continuous monitoring and threat analysis are supplemented via a Security Operations Center (SOC) with threat detection and analysis experts.
 Events are evaluated by both artificial intelligence and human analysts.
 The SOC operates 24/7 and will stop attacks and restore your operations quickly.

 Training